-(It’s back there somewhere?
+(The Basics – It’s back there somewhere?
 It’s a good time to have a friend)

 This is where the urine collects, to then start its way down your ureters to the bladder.
 This is the hard part, they call it the “stick” (because they have to “stick” the needle through your back into the right spot in the kidney).
 The doctor then widens the hole to insert a firm tube (catheter) in place.
 This catheter has a “Locking Pigtail” (a curly Q) inside the collection area, to keep the tube from coming out.
 After several weeks to a month, the hole that was made going through your back into the kidney will “mature”.
-This is when the hole firms up and actually becomes a tunnel around the tube.
+The basics of this is when the hole firms up and actually becomes a tunnel around the tube.

 Then, when it’s time to replace the tube, the tunnel stays open making it easier to remove and replace with a new tube (catheter).